 What career choices can you make after receiving training on lean or six sigma?

-Business Analysts can upgrade their career and work on projects where lean and six sigma methods are necessary for process improvement projects; making them Business Process Analysts.
+Business Analysts can upgrade their career and work on projects where lean and six sigma methods are necessary for process improvement projects

-Quality analysts/manager, process analysts, consulting and executive roles may be considered as well.
+Quality analysts/manager, process analysts, consulting and executive roles may become accessible as well.

 Job aspirants who wish to pursue their career in business analyst and process management fields should seek the required training.